rxy001/Designer-Agent/packages/node/design-system/claude/DESIGN.md

 - Pair `{component.feature-card}` (cream) with `{component.product-mockup-card-dark}` (navy) in alternating bands.
 The cream-to-dark rhythm is the brand's pacing mechanism.
 - Use the Anthropic spike-mark glyph as the brand wordmark prefix.
 Never invert the mark to white-on-dark within the wordmark itself.
 - Apply `{spacing.section}` (96px) between major bands.
+- Apply the motion tokens to all interactive states and to at least one meaningful product-demo or section-reveal moment on generated pages.

 ### Don't